loadingio/ldview/README.md

 the element with "book" ld-each attribute will be replaced by a comment node.
 Then, you can bind it with an array of elements to automatically generate a list of similar book elements with a slightly different handler config:

-    new ldView do
+    new ldview do
-      handler: do
+      handler:
         # instead of a simple handler function,
         # here we have an object containing a list function and a handler function
-        book: do
+        book:
           # tell ldView to map book elements to myBookList
           list: -> myBookList